elatov/elatov.github.io/_posts/2012-10-22-mounting-an-ntfs-disk-in-write-mode-in-freebsd-9.md

 That means we can mount it read/write.
-Now let&#8217;s actually mount it.
+Now let's actually mount it.
 From the *man* page here are some examples:

 > **EXAMPLES**
 > Mount /dev/sda1 to /mnt/windows: